matthiasdebernardini/fedimint-filestorage/README.md

 It's called smolfs beacuse its meant to be used for small files, things like config files or notes.
 Ideally, making a client for this should be as easy as importing a library and calling one or two functions.
 The user would also need to have a prefered instance of a mint.

-To see an example of the code, you need to run the test, which can be done by calling "create_output_for_smolfs()".
+To see an example of the code, you need to run the test, which can be done by calling "create_output_for_smolfs" inside of nix shell.

 You'll see that it stores a KV, does a consensus round, then you are able to retrieve the data.